BASIC OFFICER LEADER COURSE (BOLC)

 Reserve Component In-Processing Information

-All student attending BOLC-B (RC) Phase 2 are required to have an Army Physical Fitness Test score and passing Army Height and Weight prior to enrollment in the resident course.
+All student attending BOLC-B (RC) Phase 2 are required to have an Army Combat Fitness Test score and passing Army Height and Weight prior to enrollment in the resident course.

-Students need to hand-carry their DA Form 705 (Army Physical Fitness Test Scorecard) to in-processing on day 0.
-The DA Form 705 must indicate the student is in compliance with the Army’s height and weight standards IAW AR 600-9.
+Students need to hand-carry their DA Form 705-TEST (Army Combat Fitness Test Scorecard) to in-processing on day 0.
+The DA Form 705-TEST must indicate the student is in compliance with the Army’s height and weight standards IAW AR 600-9.

-If the student requires a tape test, the DA Form 5500 (males) or the DA Form 5501 (female) must also be included with the DA Form 705.
-The DA Form 705 in connection with height and weight must be current (within the past six months).
+If the student requires a tape test, the DA Form 5500 (males) or the DA Form 5501 (female) must also be included with the DA Form 705-TEST.
+The DA Form 705-TEST in connection with height and weight must be current (within the past six months).